tamnva/Evaluating_LSTM_Rainfall_Runoff_Mechanism/README.md

 - The source code for scenario simulation with SWAT model: lstm_swat/scenario_simulation_swat.R
 - The source code for scenario simulation with LSTM model: lstm_swat/scenario_simulatoin_lstm.py
-- LSTM_Q and LSTM_Q models and model structures
+- LSTM_Q and LSTM_QET models and model structures

 Additional data needed to run the R and Python Script, which could be provided upon request.